 Subproperty of: E13 Attribute Assignment.
 P141 assigned (was assigned by): E1 CRM Entity

 Superproperty of: E16 Measurement.
-P40 observed dimension (was observed in): E54 Dimension
+P40 observed dimension (was observed in): E54 Dimension (inconsistent with E21 Measurement as long as Observable Entity is not moved to CRM.

+Quantification: many to one, necessary (1,1:0,n)

 Scope note: This property associates a value assigned to an entity observed by S4 Observation.

+Examples:

+The surface survey at the bronze age site of Mitrou in east Lokris carried out by Cornell University in 1989 observed value 600 (and observed sherds).

 In First Order Logic: